lambotpm/pvpguide/Guide.md

 ### RMP - Rogue / Mage / Priest

 This classic composition has been strong since as far back as *The Burning Crusade.* The idea here is to overwhelm the enemy team with as much cross-CC as possible to force defensive cooldowns very early on.
 In this composition, you will find yourself playing much more aggressively to try to secure a very early kill.
+Look for openings when you can follow up a Polymorph or Kidney Shot with a fear while your teammates lock everybody else in place.

 ### Thug Cleave - Sub Rogue / Hunter / Priest